What is BetterHelp?

 On the platform/app there’s a button that says “switch a counselor”– the process is super easy!
 On top of that, you can always reach out via the [email protected] email and ask for help with getting re-matched with a different counselor.

-If I indicated “individual” counseling in their intake questionnaire, how can I change the need to “couples”?
+If I indicated “individual” counseling in their intake questionnaire, how can I change the need to “couples” (or change from “couples” to “individual”?)

 Only one account can be used per unique link (sent to email).
-If you need to create another/different account, you will need to be sent a secondary invite to a different email address and create another account.
+If you need to create a different account, you will need to be sent a secondary invite.
 Please email [email protected] to request another link.
+You may use this second link to register for your new form of counseling (individual to couples or visa versa).
+Students may change counseling forms a total of two times during their time at RMUoHP.